 When I went back to get my candida levels checked after doing the parasite cleanse, candida diet, and avoidance of food sensitivities, my candida levels had dropped down to 1/6.
 I was feeling less bloated and was happy with my results.

-The liver and gallbladder flush for SIBO, bloating and acid reflux
+The liver and gallbladder flush for healing SIBO, bloating, and acid reflux.

 Another critical part of my healing journey that improved my gut health and acid reflux was doing the liver and gallbladder flush by Andreas Moritz.

-I did four liver and gallbladder flushes in total over a year and at the same time as I was working on reducing my candida.
+I did four liver and gallbladder flushes in total over a year, and at the same time, I was working on reducing my candida.

 The liver and gallbladder flush was the most satisfying cleanse I have done as you get to see gallbladder stones come out in your stool if you have them.
 My first liver and gallbladder flush yielded the most stones.
 By my 4th flush, I no longer had any gallbladder stones.

 After doing my fourth liver and gallbladder flush, I remember noticing that I hardly ever got acid reflux.
 I wondered if a sluggish gallbladder and liver were somehow connected to my acid reflux.
 Now I know it was.

 I also noticed increased energy levels, less bloating, very regular healthy bowel movements, and better fat digestion.

 My stools would usually float and be loose, but right after doing my last liver and gallbladder flush, I noticed that my stools were well-formed and sinking due to better fat digestion.
 I remember thinking, damn, my digestion and bowel movements are on point!